 School board members will acquire an understanding of their role in the various phases of building and renovating school facilities.
 You will gain a greater understanding of the election process including conducting community surveys and encouraging community engagement and learning more about facility review, the election cycle, investment needs and the construction phase.

-Open Meetings Act - CBA 214 (3 units)
+CBA 214: Open Meetings Act (3 credits) *

 What are all the aspects of the Michigan Open Meetings Act?
 Is your board in full compliance?
 What are the latest Attorney General opinions and how do they affect your governance roles?
 This three-hour discussion/Q & A will explore these and other areas.

-Advanced School Finance - CBA 215 (3 units)
+CBA 215: Advanced School Finance (3 credits) *

 Find out about the standards and benchmarks used in both the private and public sectors for fiscal soundness.
 Learn some of the financial and nonfinancial indicators of an economically sound school system and some of the different criteria national rating agencies use when establishing a district’s credit rating.
-Please Note: It is strongly recommended that attendees have already completed CBA 103 before signing up for this course in order to have an understanding of school finance fundamentals and to maximize your learning experience.

-Learn from an experienced parliamentarian the best way to conduct your board meetings and still comply with Michigan law—what to do and not to do in board meetings.
+Learn from an experienced parliamentarian the best way to conduct your board meetings and comply with Michigan law—what to do and not to do in board meetings.
 If your board says it uses Robert’s Rules of Order as its parliamentary procedure, this is the course to actually learn how and get all of your questions answered.

 When your superintendent leaves, will your board face a leadership vacuum or will you have a succession plan in place?
 This highly interactive course will provide board members with the tools to plan and prepare for a change in superintendents and specifically address three different situations: the unexpected emergency, the transitional situation and the anticipation of a change.

-Exercising Political Judgment - CBA 226 (3 units)
+CBA 226: Exercising Political Judgment (3 credits)

 What options exist for making difficult decisions when there is no easy answer?
 What strategies are effective for navigating today's political environment?
 What political skills are needed to cope with the conflicting requirements of multiple constituencies?
 Explore these questions in a highly interactive session.